 Employers participating in E-Verify must not:

-- Use E-Verify to discriminate against any job applicant or new hire on the basis of his or her national origin, citizenship or immigration status.
+- Use E-Verify to discriminate against any job applicant or employee on the basis of his or her national origin, citizenship, or immigration status.

 - Share any user ID and/or password.